tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/add_project_stoplight.png" alt="Adding a project in Stoplight Studio" />

-    The Stoplight Studio editor opens:
+    The Stoplight Studio editor opens.
+The left pane says, "You do not have any APIs or models."

     <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/stoplight_editor_opens.png" alt=" Stoplight Studio editor " />

-    When the project loads, the left pane says, "You do not have any APIs or models."

 4. Click the **API** button in the sidebar.

 5. In the New API dialog box, name your API (e.g., "openweathermap"), and click **Create**.
 By default, the editor will use OpenAPI v3 and YAML.

-    Stoplight Studio creates an OpenAPI specification file (OAS) called, in this case, openweathermap.v1.yml and loads it as follows:
+    Stoplight Studio creates an OpenAPI (OAS) specification file called, in this case, openweathermap.v1.yml and loads it as follows:

     <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/openweathermap_project_api_editor.png" alt="Open API editor in Stoplight" />

 6. Stoplight lets you toggle between a form and code editor.
-The above screenshot shows the form view.
+The above screenshot shows the Form view.
 Click the **Code** button in the upper-right corner to see the code automatically created.
-The code includes some sample content for some fictitious user endpoints called `/users/{userid}` and `/user`.

     <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/api/stoplight_sample_code_editor.png" alt="Sample code from Stoplight code editor" />

+    (The code includes some sample content for some fictitious user endpoints called `/users/{userid}` and `/user`.)

     You could simply paste in a valid OpenAPI spec into the Code editor.
-However, presumably you don't already have an OpenAPI spec &mdash; this is why you're using the editor: you use the visual editor to build out the spec document.
+Actually, you can work directly in the Code or the Form editor &mdash; both edits will bidirectionally sync.
+But presumably you don't already have an OpenAPI spec to paste into the code &mdash; this is why you're using the editor, to build out the specification document.

 7. Click the **Preview** button in the upper-right corner to see what the content would look like when published: